-Catching a train to Penang is a pleasant and quite relaxing way to travel to George Town on Penang Island in Malaysia, with both KTM Malaysia domestic railway connections and railway connections from the neighbouring countries of Thailand and Singapore.
+Catching a train to Penang is a pleasant and quite relaxing way to travel to George Town on Penang Island, Malaysia, with both KTM Malaysia domestic railway connections and railway connections from the neighbouring countries of Thailand and Singapore.

 This service stops along the way at Hat Yai, Phattalung, Thung Song Junction,

-Surat Thani (for Koh Samui), Chumphon (for Koh Tao), Bang Saphan
+Surat Thani (for Koh Samui / Koh Phangan), Chumphon (for Koh Tao), Bang Saphan

 Yai, Hua Hin, Phetchaburi and a few other stops on the outskirts of

-From Padang Besar, you can cross over the main land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train.
+You can also catch the Komuter Train Service to Padang Besar, then you can cross over the main road/land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train to Hat Yai.

-From this date no Intercity Trains will be operating on the new dual tracks between Gemas and Padang Besar, so all long distance travel by train will now have to be done on the newer high-speed electric trains (ETS).
+Now there are no longer any of the Intercity Express Trains operating on the new dual tracks between Gemas and Padang Besar, all long-distance travel by train will now have to be done on the newer high-speed electric trains (ETS).

-If you want to travel south of Gemas to places like Johor Bahru and Singapore, you will have to catch a train to Gemas, then connect with a new Shuttle Train service south to JB Sentral.
+If you want to travel south of Gemas to places like Johor Bahru and Singapore, you will have to catch an ETS train to Gemas, then connect with a new Shuttle Train service south to JB Sentral.

 Please note that Butterworth railway station is currently being rebuilt and the new transport hub of "Penang Sentral" will accommodate the train, bus and ferry terminals.